StatCan/aaw-security-proposal/01-limitations.md

 2. Use one cluster, with isolation

-While the first option provides the highest level of security, there are major tradeoffs in relation to use experience and maintainability.
+While the first option provides the highest level of security, there are major tradeoffs in relation to user experience and maintainability.
 Therefore it was decided that the best balance between security and usability/maintainability was provided by option 2.